Meet Dr. Benjamin Greenberg

 Neurologist Dr. Benjamin Greenberg is an internationally recognized expert in treating adults and children with autoimmune disorders of the central nervous system.
 He specializes in treating patients with transverse myelitis (TM), neuromyelitis optica (NMO, or Devic’s disease), and multiple sclerosis (MS), as well as children with TM, MS, and other conditions such as autoimmune encephalitis and acute demyelinating encephalomyelitis (ADEM).

 Because the diseases are rare, patients can have a hard time finding a medical “home” – a place where the clinicians specialize in treating and better understanding these complex, sometimes debilitating conditions.
-Dr. Greenberg and the team at UT Southwester Medical Center offer that home, treating patients from around the world with these disorders.
+Dr. Greenberg and the team at UT Southwestern Medical Center offer that home, treating patients from around the world with these disorders.

 “It’s been very rewarding to help create a team that has virtually no match in terms of the variety and depth of highly specialized skill sets we offer,” Dr. Greenberg says.